 Sapa is without a doubt one of the most beautiful hill stations in Vietnam and one of the most visited places in Northern Vietnam.
 The 10,312-foot-tall Mount Fansipan towering over the emerald green, fairytale-like rice paddies terraces will surely take your breath away as soon as you reach Sapa.
 If you want to trek to a remote minority village, enjoy the best of Vietnam’s nature, or see the highest mountaintop in Vietnam, Fansipan, this is the right place for you.

 If it looks familiar, it’s because you probably saw it in the Oscar-winning movie, Indochine (1993).
-After the Academy Award, Tam Coc instantly turned into one of the most popular places in Northern Vietnam.
+After the Academy Award, Tam Coc instantly turned into one of the best places to visit in Northern Vietnam.
 Even though I don’t like going to places that are super-touristy, the large, dark karsts and deep caves contrasting the beautiful movie-feature-worthy rice paddies, and the unique Rural Charm of Tam Coc are more than enough to leave you breathless.

 Insider tip; if you want to explore this magnificent region, I strongly suggest you rent a bike.
 Read more about my motorbike adventure in Vietnam.